manubot/rootstock/USAGE.md

 "standard_citation": "url:https://github.com/greenelab/manubot-rootstock"
 ```

+The metadata for `raw` citations must be provided in `manual-references.json` or an error will occur.
 For guidance on what CSL JSON should be like for different document types, refer to [these examples](https://github.com/aurimasv/zotero-import-export-formats/blob/a51c342e66bebd97b73a7230047b801c8f7bb690/CSL%20JSON.json).

 ## Manuscript metadata